TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Database_System.md

 | 24 | Reserved |  |  |

 ## Data processing within the database
-The following is the sudo code used to compare for the pority zone: <br>
+The following is the pseudocode code used to compare for the pority zone: <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;double matrix[256 = number of row][2 = number of Column]; {{min_latitude, min_longitude}...{max_latitude, max_longitude}}> <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;if(min_latitude< x < max_latitude) and if(min_longitude< y < max_longitude) = TRUE; <br>